 Powerstar were engaged to replace a large hospital’s existing Uninterruptible Power Supply (UPS) system with a more efficient, intelligent Battery Energy Storage (BESS) alternative.

 What is an Uninterruptible Power Supply?

 An Uninterruptible Power Supply (UPS) provides battery backup power in the event that your grid power supply fails.
 UPS vary significantly in size and function.
 Smaller UPS systems work for a single device such as a server.
-Larger UPS backup are critical across a range of sectors, including healthcare, manufacturing, defence, and data centres.
+Larger commercial uninterruptible power supply backups, often built-in shipping containers, are critical across a range of sectors, including healthcare, manufacturing, defence, and data centres.

 That means that on-site equipment experiences no variation in its power supply in the event of any kind of power disruption, be it a full power cut or a temporary loss or dip in power.
 A UPS is different to a back-up power supply, which may take several seconds or minutes to power up and support equipment.
 A UPS will provide a seamless transition from the mains electricity supply to the back-up by switching over faster than electrical equipment will recognise a change.
 This prevents sensitive equipment and machinery from being damaged or disrupted.

 Any critical electrical equipment that would create a problem if it shut down will benefit from a UPS.
 For example, if computer systems are providing critical business functions, then it is vital that they do not simply shut down and lose data or stop processes.

 Similarly, any embedded controller will switch off or reset when there is a power disruption.
 Embedded controllers are found everywhere – in conveyors, lifts, testing and monitoring equipment, and payment systems.

 For this reason, all healthcare equipment, data centres, manufacturing production lines, and automated distribution centres must have UPS in order to remain operational.
 A containerised UPS system can help protect larger sites from disruption.